gportella/skaks/thoughts_develop.md

 - **Debug vs release:** run tests under both `dev-debug` and `dev-release`; performance-only issues (like uninitialized data) often appear only at `-O3`.
 - **Benchmark drift:** regression-test move generation with `perft` counts at each milestone so later optimizations do not silently break correctness.

+## Todo performance

+- LMR and null move, and that's probably it, won't be super complicating matters.

 ## Design Hints for Future Parallelism

 - Favor value semantics: pass `Board` and `SearchLimits` by value or `const&`, return lightweight structs (principal variation, score) so callers are not coupled to shared pointers.